 - Q:What are your success rates?A:

 We do not have success rates for our programmes but you can find the individual success rates of our partner clinics on the HFEA website.
 They are the governing body for IVF in the UK and compile data on all the clinics,

 You are able to have your initial consultation, tests and scans at satellite clinics but the bulk of your treatment (egg collection and transfers) will take place at the main clinic.

 Once you have signed your Agreement Form and made payment.
 The clinic will then be notified and you can decide with them when to begin treatment.

 - Q:Can I switch clinics during my treatment?A:

 All cycles must take place at the clinic listed in your agreement form once enrolled.

 If you wish to change clinics you would have to withdraw from your programme and start the application process again at your new clinic

 - Q:Can I withdraw from the programme?A:

-You can withdraw at any time from the programme and would receive a partial refund.
+You can withdraw at any time from the programme and may receive a partial refund.